corentinmarc/monitosaur/README.md

   - Install dependencies for the Front app and for the Express server.
   - Build the Front app.
   - Move the builded assets in `public/` folder of Express server.
-  - Start the Express server on `localhost:3000`
+  - Start the Express server on `localhost:3000`.
+  - Open the browser.

 ## To test/lint the app:
 - run `yarn test` to test.